 The key IDW PS standards and their ISA equivalents

 The mapping between the two systems is not intuitive.
-Here are the standards a practitioner encounters most frequently:
+Here are the standards a practitioner encounters most frequently, with their ISA counterparts:

 Where German law adds requirements beyond ISA